Game Education with Youth

 Youth Game Camps

-• Provide an immersive maker-based learning environment for youth to explore, discover and engage newfound interests.
-Game camps range from 2-day to week long events focused on art and animation, programming and computer science, and design.
-By combining the best of maker pedagogy–Play, Make, Design–with project-based inquiry, we open new doors to youth enthusiasm and higher level conceptual knowledge.
+• Provide immersive, maker-based learning environment for youth to explore, discover, and engage newfound interests.
+Game camps range from 2-day to week long events focused on pathways of art and animation, programming and computer science, and story and design.
+We design camps to support a wide spectrum of youth learners in Grades 4-12.

-• Create opportunities in entrepreneurship and real-world engagement with consumers.
-We offer regular opportunities at conferences, conventions and faires for youth to showcase their game design work.
-These events allow youth to play test their ideas, develop communicative skills and learn about the marketplace of games.
+• Create opportunities in entrepreneurship and real-world engagement with community.
+We offer regular opportunities at expos, conventions, and faires for youth to showcase their game design work.
+These events allow youth to play test their ideas, develop communicative skills, and learn about the marketplace of games.

-• Offer condensed periods of time–ranging from a half day to 72 hours–for youth to invent and build a game in the company of other enthusiasts.
+• Offer condensed periods of time–ranging from a half day to a weekend–for youth to invent and build a game in the company of other enthusiasts.
 Besides finding a community of like-minded game developers, jams allow youth to form teams and rapidly prototype game ideas.
 Game jams help promote key habits and practices of successful game development including group communication, team management and collaborative inquiry.